 - And what his/her future professional plans are after completing the EMJMD.

 A form called « Institutional representative’s form » must be completed by a representative person of the institution where the applicant obtained a part or the totally of his/her Bachelor’s degree.
-This form consists in an appreciation of the applicant’s scientific aptitude, intellectual, ability and personal traits, which would influence his/her potential success in an ambitious and international programme like NANOMED.
-The four has to be downloaded from the website, filled and signed by the representative person and uploaded when filling the online application.
+This form consists in an appreciation of the applicant’s scientific aptitude, intellectual, ability and personal traits, which would influence his/her potential success in an ambitious and international programme course such as NANOMED.
+This form will automatically be generated and sent by email to the person that the applicant will have indicated while filling-up the online application.
+The representative will then have to download him/herself the said document onto the applicant’s account directly.
+The Institutional representative’s form will not be visible by the applicant but a notification will be sent once the document has indeed been added to the application

 Two recommendation letters (one page max) of recognised referees from Institutions or Companies where the applicant has previously evidenced these qualities are also required to complete the application.